fs-webdev/eslint-config-frontier-react/README.md

             path: 'eslint-config-frontier-react.js'
       ```
     - If you also opt into the jsdoc plugin we provide, you'll also need to make a prepare statement for that file.
+    - WARNING: Starting in version 4 of this repo, there is a different codeclimateEslintRules file for every major version
+    that is released.
+If you are using or upgrading to v4 of this repo, you'll need to change the fetched url file to
+    `codeclimateEslintRulesv4.js`.
+Notice the "v4" at the end of the filename.
+When v5 is released, you'll also need
+    to change the filename to v5, etc.

 2. Make a new eslintrc file for codeclimate to use (that way it can point to the `eslint-config-frontier-react.js` file that codeclimate will prepare in Step 1.)

     1. Copy your existing local eslintrc file and rename the copy to `.codeclimate.eslintrc.js` (or .json or .yml if you are using those filetypes)